IBM/cora/README.md

 ### Documentation

-Documentation can be found primarily in this file and soon at Cora's github pages.
+Documentation can be found primarily in this file and soon at Consist's github pages.

 ## Contribute

 <!-- Questions can be useful but optional, this gives you a place to say, "This is how to contact this project maintainers or create PRs -->
-If you have any questions or issues you can create a new [issue here](https://github.com/IBM/cora/issues).
+If you have any questions or issues you can create a new [issue here](https://github.com/IBM/consist/issues).

 Pull requests are very welcome!
 Make sure your patches are well tested.
 Ideally create a topic branch for every separate change you make.
 For